 - an opportunity to present your work and hear about work undertaken by other students

-You will be required to provide your own transport and accommodation for the residential course.
+You will be required to provide your own transport and accommodation for the face-to-face induction.

-Confirmation of attendance on the residential induction will be sought once you have applied for the course.
+Confirmation of attendance on the face-to-face induction will be sought once you have applied for the course.

 Teaching and learning

 Some course units require your participation throughout, and some of the optional units are blended, which require a mandatory face-to-face element.
 Please check whether your chosen course unit includes any face-to-face teaching days, as this is clearly stated in the Course Unit Overview.

 If you are unable to attend a face-to-face component due to mitigating circumstances, you may be permitted to repeat this unit in a subsequent year.
 However, if you are unable to attend the face-to-face sessions, please do not choose one of the blended units.
 Please contact email@example.com if this is likely to be a problem.

 The course unit details given below are subject to change, and are the latest example of the curriculum available on this course of study.

 |Introduction to Public Health||POPH60001||15||Optional|

 |Engaging the Hard to Reach for Health Gain||POPH60062||15||Optional|